jimtyhurst/annotated_bibliography/R_package_structure_for_good.md

 * Even if code blocks are not reused, it is often helpful to extract a code block into a function, which makes the code easier to read and maintain by yourself and others, because functions can be:
     * documented with standard documentation formatting; and
     * tested thoroughly with unit tests.
+* You need to maintain the code over a period of time.
+Writing code in small functions with associated tests is easier to maintain.
+Also, if you write sufficient unit tests, this will help you to identify breaking changes when you upgrade a library on which you depend.
 * More than one person is writing or maintaining the code.
 Extracting code blocks into functions accompanied by comprehensive unit tests makes it easier to enhance and maintain the code by multiple people while avoiding unintended side effects of code changes.

 ## References: Use the R package structure to organize your projects